 Myth #5 - A tester’s only job is to find bugs

-At first, you might think that testers are just looking for bugs.
-This task is just a small part of the whole software testing process.
-In addition to just finding bugs, our QA team at BQA emphasizes that “a tester’s role goes beyond just finding bugs, including tasks such as verifying that the software meets specified requirements, identifying areas for improvement, and providing feedback to the development team.”
+At first glance, you might assume that testers are only tasked with finding bugs, but that’s just a small part of the software testing process.
+In addition to bug-finding, QA testers play an important role in verifying that the software meets specified requirements, identifying areas for improvement, and providing valuable feedback to the development team.

 Other myths that have ‘bugged’ our software testers:

-- Software testers aren’t really necessary;
+Software testers aren’t really necessary.

-- Testing takes too much time to be worthwhile;
+Testing takes too much time to be worthwhile.

-- Live bugs are the tester’s fault;
+Live bugs are always the tester’s fault.

 Don’t forget to check our blog for content on software testing, tool comparisons, beginner guides, and much more!